ediston/MiningWikiPedia/README.md

 Step3.1: Let's firstly remove all page-ids from "SWPageIDTitleMap.csv" which are no more live.</br>
      *  Run: $ python checkWebPageExists.py SWPageIDTitleMap.csv </br>
      *  This will create a new file "filtered_SWPageIDTitleMap.csv".</br>
      *  Note: This step might take a lot of time.
-FOr simple wiki it took almost 24 hours.</br>
+For simple wiki it took almost 24 hours.</br>
 Step3.2: Convert Id-title edge list to id id edge list.</br>
      *  Run: $ python convert_idTitle_Edgelist_To_IdId.py filteredSWPageIDTitleMap.csv SW_ID_Title_Links.csv </br>
      *  This will create an unsorted, filtered Edge List.
 But for most of the work we need a sorted edge list</br>